lucasbarreto-dev/lucasbarreto-dev/README.md

 <p>I'm Lucas.
 A 29 y/o new developer.</br>
 I'm currently studying web development at Trybe.</br>
 I love JS, music, german language and sharing experiences and knowledge.</br>
-I've been learning React.js for the last months and I'm currently learning Docker, SQL </br>
+I've been learning React.js for the last months and I'm currently learning Docker, SQL, </br>
-and other technologies concerning to back end development.</p>
+Node.js and other technologies concerning to back end development.</p>

 ### Contact Me: